Harshitxvyas/mrkt_dashboard/README.md

   Displays ad performance and conversion metrics segmented by traffic source, platform, and date.

 - **Filterable Views and Date Ranges**
-  Enables user segmentation by channel, campaign type, region, and time window.
+  Enables user segmentation by channel, campaign type, funnel type, and time window.

 ---